jftuga/date_gap_finder/README.md

 ## Motivation
 I have many automated tasks that will append data to individual CSV files once per day.
-However, if for some reason that task does not start, there is a possibility that I will not be notified of any possible errors.
+However, if for some reason that task does not start, there is a possibility that I will not be notified of any errors.
 Each of these tasks are monitored via a
-Grafana dashboard using the [grafana-csv-datasource](https://github.com/marcusolsson/grafana-csv-datasource) data source plugin.
+`Grafana Dashboard` using the [grafana-csv-datasource](https://github.com/marcusolsson/grafana-csv-datasource) data source plugin.
 This allows me to quickly view the status of all automated tasks.
-When a task has missed a day, then this program will insert CSV data in such a way that I will be notified that a task was not run.
+When a task has missed a day, `date_gap_finder` will insert CSV data in such a way that I will be notified that a task was not run.

-This image display the before and after of using `date_gap_finder`.
+This image displays the before and after of using `date_gap_finder`.
 The **Photo Import** job runs every weekday.
 Notice that `Monday, April 26` is missing from the *Before* image on the left.
-This could be easily missed since it occurrs on a Monday and this it isn't run on the weekends.
+This could be easily missed since it occurs on a Monday *(and the job isn't run on the weekends)*.
 The *After* image on the right shows what can be displayed when using `date_gap_finder` to insert missing CSV data.
 It is now much easier to detect a date gap.

 ![Grafana Before and After](dgf_before_after.png)